Yandex Cloud

 SQL

-1. In the management console, navigate to the folder dashboard and select Managed Service for ClickHouse.
+1. In the management console, select the folder the cluster is in.

-2. Click the cluster name.
+3. Click the cluster name.

-3. Select the Databases tab.
+4. Select the Databases tab.

-4. Click Create database.
+5. Click Create database.

-5. Enter a name for the database.
+6. Enter a name for the database.

 Note

-6. Select the database engine:
+7. Select the database engine:

-• By default, Atomic supports the non-blocking DROP TABLE and RENAME TABLE operations and the atomic EXCHANGE TABLES operations.
+• By default, Atomic supports the non-blocking DROP TABLE and RENAME TABLE operations and atomic EXCHANGE TABLES operations.

 • Replicated supports table metadata replication across all database replicas.
 The set of tables and their schemas will be the same for all replicas.

-Available only in replicated clusters.
+It is only available in replicated clusters.

-7. Click Create.
+8. Click Create.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.